ecupaio/dcgffl/_pages/travel-program.md

 Commanders – Clay Arnold

 Independent Member and Committee Chair – Brandon Waggoner
-DCGFFL Liaison – Ryan Viessman
+DCGFFL Liaison – JJ Johnson

 Any questions on the travel program can be directed to the TMB at [DCGFFLTravel@gmail.com](mailto:DCGFFLTravel@gmail.com)